 Selin really made this book, and I related to the exciting, but overwhelming, experiences she faced when starting at University.

-Have you read anything by Elif Batuman?
-Would you like to give this one a go?
+What do you think of my review of ‘The Idiot’ by Elif Batuman?
+Would you like to give ‘The Idiot’ a go?
 What do you think of Ivan and Selin’s relationship?

 Let me know all your thoughts in the comments below 🙂